-It is one of the area’s most anticipated annual festivals, but the Taste of Montgomery County also fulfills an important role: the Taste is the largest fundraiser for the General Lew Wallace Study & Museum, located on the grounds in Crawfordsville where Lew Wallace penned his masterwork, Ben-Hur.
-The 15th annual Taste of Montgomery County will be held noon to 10 p.m.
-Saturday.
+The weather Saturday for the 16th annual Taste of Montgomery County looks amazing after a week of hot days and warm nights.
+It is one of the area’s most anticipated annual festivals, but it also fulfills an important role: it is the largest fundraiser for the General Lew Wallace Study & Museum, located on the grounds in Crawfordsville where Lew Wallace penned his masterwork, Ben-Hur.

-The site of the Taste, the General Lew Wallace Study & Museum at 200 Wallace Ave., was once General Wallace’s backyard, lying just north of his home on Wabash Avenue.
-Many people attending the Taste don’t realize that the area near the General’s bronze statue, where hundreds of Taste-goers will congregate this weekend to hear the great live music beneath the shade, was once the site where General Wallace set up his rocking chair under the spread of a giant beech tree, to work on his writing in peace and solitude.
-Wallace wrote a significant portion of Ben-Hur under this tree, known as the Ben-Hur Beech Tree.
+The site of the Taste! the General Lew Wallace Study & Museum at 200 Wallace Ave., was once General Wallace’s backyard, lying just north of his home on Wabash Avenue.
+Thousands of Taste-goers will congregate this weekend to hear great live music beneath wonderful shade trees, where General Wallace once set up his rocking chair, under giant beech tree, and wrote a significant portion of Ben-Hur.

-All revenues from admission ticket sales at this year’s Taste will fund the Museum’s extensive programming and annual exhibit.
-This year the museum’s annual exhibit focuses on recent acquisitions to the Museum’s collections.
-Museum programming in 2022 includes the ongoing Hoosier Authors Book Club, the Dr. Howard Miller Lecture Series in September and October, and the Hoosier Author Fair in November.
-Information about fall programming is online at www.ben-hur.com/events.
+All revenues from admission ticket sales at this year’s Taste! will fund the Museum’s extensive programming and annual exhibit.
+This year the museum’s annual exhibit focuses on how Ben-Hur was marketed in popular culture.
+Museum programming in 2023 includes the ongoing Hoosier Authors Book Club, the Dr. Howard Miller Lecture Series in September and October, and the Hoosier Author Fair in November.
+Information about fall programming is online at www.ben-hur.com/events/.

-Tickets for the Taste can be purchased at the gate for $7 for adults and $3 for students.
+Tickets for the Taste! can be purchased at the gate for $7 for adults and $3 for students.
 Children 6 and under are free.
 Advance tickets can be purchased through Friday at a discount: $5 for adults and $2 for students.
-Advance tickets are available at the Carriage House Interpretive Center of the General Lew Wallace Study and Museum; the Montgomery County Visitors and Convention Bureau at Fusion 54; Milligan’s Flowers & Gifts at 115 E. Main St.; and Crawfordsville Parks & Recreation Community Center, 922 E. South Blvd.
+Advance tickets are available at the Carriage House Interpretive Center of the General Lew Wallace Study and Museum; the Montgomery County Visitors and Convention Bureau on the first floor of Fusion 54 at 101 W. Main St.; Milligan’s Flowers & Gifts at 115 E. Main St.; and Crawfordsville Parks & Recreation Community Center at 922 E. South Blvd.